 In the event of death or disability, executives receive no payment other than through life insurance or disability insurance available to salaried employees generally.
-Under the 2007 Stock Incentive Plan, vested options are exercisable in the case of death or disability within the greater of: 30 days, or one-fourth of the length of time elapsed since the options first vested to the date of termination.
-In no case can options be exercised beyond the expiration date of the award.
-Subject to the terms of the applicable award agreements, performance-based restricted stock unit awards that have met the performance-based AOP trigger and retention awards will generally become issuable in the event of disability or death.
-The performance-based equity awards made in 2016 and 2017 provide for partial vesting in the event of the death or disability of the recipient for each completed fiscal year in the three-year performance period.
+Subject to the terms of the applicable award agreements, (i) performance-based restricted stock unit awards with performance-based vesting terms that are based on the Company's achievement of a minimum AOP target over a specified period that have met the performance-based AOP trigger and (ii) retention-based restricted stock unit awards will generally become issuable in the event of disability or death.
+The performance-based equity awards made since 2017, which provide for vesting based in whole or in part upon return on net operating assets and total shareholder return, provide for partial vesting in the event of the death or disability of the recipient for each completed fiscal year in the three-year performance period, subject to the terms of the award agreements.